18 Things to Know for your First Trip to Faroe Islands

 There are sheep on all islands so you can expect there to be sheep wherever you are driving.
 Take extra care from late April until late June when baby lambs can be found on the roadside.
 Lambs know very little about traffic rules.

-The best wool sock are those that remain warm when wet.
+Bring wool socks and enough pairs so that your feet never get cold.
+It is important to keep your feet warm both in summer and winter.
 There is a vast range of wool socks available in most outdoor shops.
 Getting it right will make you enjoy the nature in full.
 Find the wool socks that fit you perfect.
 This will secure you warm feet whatever the weather condition and you can do blister-free hikes too.

-10. Take a free hard-copy map
+10. Take a free hard-copy Map

 Take a copy of the free map of Faroe Islands that are available at the airport upon arrival.
 You will also find this official map in all tourist information centres.